CSerxy/cserxy.github.io/_pages/about.md

 News
 ======
+[Feb 2024] Our paper *[Divide-or-Conquer?
+Which Part Should You Distill Your LLM?](https://arxiv.org/pdf/2402.15000.pdf)* is now available for public access.

 [Oct 2023] Our paper *[HiCL: Hierarchical Contrastive Learning of Unsupervised Sentence Embeddings](https://arxiv.org/pdf/2310.09720.pdf)* is accepted by EMNLP 2023.

 [Sep 2023] Our paper *[PLANNER: Generating Diversified Paragraph via Latent Language Diffusion Model](https://browse.arxiv.org/pdf/2306.02531.pdf)* is accepted by NeurIPS 2023.